MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 ---
 title: Pick for internal operations in advanced warehouse configurations
-description: If your locations use picking and shipping, pick components for production, assembly, and job activities on the Warehouse Pick page.
+description: If your locations use picking and shipping, pick components for production, assembly, and project activities on the Warehouse Pick page.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf